French and Raven's bases of power: Impersonal

 An example of impersonal coercion relates a person's belief that the influencing agent has the real power to physically threaten, impose a monetary fine or dismiss an employee.

 Personal

 An example of personal coercion relates to a threat of rejection or the possibility of disapproval from a person whom is highly valued.

 According to Changingminds.org "demonstrations of the harm are often used to illustrate what will happen if compliance is not gained".
 The power of coercion has been proven to be related with punitive behavior that may be outside one's normal role expectations.
 However coercion has also been associated positively with generally punitive behavior and negatively associated to contingent reward behavior.
 This source of power can often lead to problems and in many circumstances it involves abuse.
-These type of leaders rely on the use of threats in their leadership style.
+These types of leaders rely on the use of threats in their leadership style.
 Often the threats involve saying someone will be fired or demoted.